gemcityswing/gemcityswing.com/content/post/2019-july-band-night.md

 description: "Live band with Brenny's Bandits hosted by Gem City Swing in July 2019"
 featured_image: '/images/2019-header-4.jpg'
 tags: ["weekly dances", "band night"]
-title: "Live music by Brenny's Bandits"
+title: "Live Band: Brenny's Bandits"
 ---

 This week’s dance is going to be extra long because we have Brenny’s Bandits to play amazing tunes for us at the American Czechoslovakian Club ([922 Valley St, Dayton, OH 45404](https://goo.gl/maps/FTHUeuSBqKnNEJgQ6)).
 We’ll have food and dress up nice for this special dance!
 The beginner lesson starts at 7:30 PM, the series lesson starts at 7:00 PM, and the social dance starts at 8:00 PM.
 Because of the live band this week, the dance will cost $10.
 The series lesson will cost $15.
 Taking either of the lessons will get you into the social dance for free!